 - Refinancing of a multifamily property under Freddie Mac "CME" loan program.

-- Negotiation of a construction contract for the construction of a new $40 million platinum LEED facility in La Jolla, California.
+- Negotiation of a construction contract for the construction of a new US$40 million platinum LEED facility in La Jolla, California.

 - Publicly traded REIT in the negotiation of a joint venture for the development and construction of 400-unit multifamily project.

-- Major hospitality company in the acquisition of a $200 million hotel.
+- Major hospitality company in the acquisition of a US$200 million hotel.